what travel photography says about how we view the world

 Tobias Zielony, Car Wreck, from the series: Trona - Armpit of America, 2008 © Tobias Zielony

 But how authentic can images be if they are taken by an artist who isn't part of the culture they portray?
-And how has travel photography developed in the face of globalisation and technical progress?
-The exhibition Faraway Focus, on at the Berlinische Galerie in Berlin from 19 May - 11 September, tries to answer these questions through the works of 17 different photographers, taken between 1880 and 2015.
+And how has travel photography developed in the face of globalization and technical progress?
+The exhibition Faraway Focus, on at the Berlinische Galerie in Berlin from May 19 - September 11, tries to answer these questions through the works of 17 different photographers, taken between 1880 and 2015.
 We asked the curator of the exhibition, Ulrich Domröse, what draws us to images from distant places and how the focus of travel photography has changed over the years.

 What is it that drives most people to love travel so intensely?

 Although it has become so much easier to get information about even the most remote places, the physical experience of getting to know the other remains something special.
 Curiosity and a hunger for adventure are probably the strongest motivations for us to set off.
 Once we have escaped our daily life, we gain a different perspective of the world.
 But most importantly — in the best cases — we also gain a different perspective of ourselves.

 How did you get the idea for this exhibition?

 These days, we feel like we cannot keep a hold on a realistic image of the world.
 But what is a realistic image, really?
 Photographers, especially ones that photograph out of an artistic impulse, have offered different answers to this question ever since photography was invented.
 That's why I found it interesting to take a close look at the special relationship of art photography and travel, which always also transports our individual perceptions of the world.

 How does the view of a travel photographer differ from a local eye?